blacklightpy/vaultofknowledge/Why aren't LEDs used as transmitters.md

 # Terms
 - Passband: The frequency range that can pass through a bandpass filter
-- Bandpass Filter: A filter that only allows some bands to pass.
+- Bandpass Filter: A filter that only allows bands in a given range to pass.
+It usually has
+- Lowpass Filter:
 - Bandpass signal: The filtered signal after passing through a bandpass filter
 - Baseband signal: A signal with frequencies from 0 to the baseband frequency